Pineapplebun/deepstyleserver/README.md

 The web app consists of:

-1. Django backend with a (SQLite?) database
+1. Django backend with a PostgreSQL database
 2. Python job scheduling script
 3. Input/Output in Frontend and Backend
 4. Dataflow for Neural Style Transfer